Five Psychological Effects of Drug Abuse

 4. Depression and Addiction: A Two-Way Street

-Another mental illness strongly associated with addiction is depression.
-Like anxiety, it’s not clear whether the depression or substance abuse problem comes first — but there is a clear link.
+Another mental health concern strongly associated with addiction is depression.
+Like anxiety, it’s not clear whether the depression or substance abuse problem comes first, but there is a clear link.
 The main symptoms associated with depression are:

 - Hopelessness